 Support for children

-Everyone who works in education and young people's services have a responsibility to keep children safe, including when they go online.
+Everyone who works in education and children and young people's services has a responsibility to keep children safe, including when they go online.

 Staff and volunteers have been trained to make sure they can offer help to children having problems online.

 As a parent, there are a number of things you can do to help.
 You don't need to understand the technology; you just need to help your child understand the risks.

 What can I do as a parent?

 Start young: Talk to your child as early as possible.
 Local and national research shows children in primary school are already experiencing cyberbullying or involved in inappropriate online gaming.

 Talk about it: Make sure your child knows they can talk to you about anything they see on the internet, or if contact with someone online makes them feel uncomfortable.

 Report it!: Use the report abuse buttons on social networks to report cyberbullying or inappropriate material/images.
 Make sure your child knows how to use them too.